Symptoms of Eating Disorders

-People with anorexia nervosa see themselves as overweight.
+People with anorexia nervosa see themselves as overweight despite being underweight.
 They may have an intense fear of gaining weight or being fat.
 People suffering from anorexia often complete rituals around meals.
 They may choose one or two foods and eat only very small portions of those foods or they may avoid certain foods or avoid meals altogether.
-They may be extremely skinny but feel overweight.
+They may experience body dysmorphia wherein they perceive themselves to be large or overweight.

 Bulimia nervosa includes periods of binge eating followed by purging of food by methods such as self-induced vomiting, laxatives, diuretics, fasting or excessive exercise.
 People suffering from bulimia nervosa judge themselves by how their body looks.